mackenziewritescode/drum-machine/README.md

 Check it out [here](https://www.sunkenworld.com/drum-machine).
 If you want to run it locally: clone the repository, run `npm install` and then `npm run start`.

 This is a little drum machine made using React and styled with SCSS.
+This particular project was written using legacy React with Class Components and without React Hooks.
+This was done simply as an exercise to familiarize myself with the older React conventions, so that I could properly interpret older code and better understand the evolution of the library.

-It is composed of nine pads that can be activated by either clicking on them or pressing their corresponding keys, a background track player that plays independent, looping tracks, and a volume slider that adjusts the volume of both the pads and the background tracks.
-It was written without React hooks as an exercise to familiarize myself with older conventions.
+The app is composed of nine pads that can be activated by either clicking on them or pressing their corresponding keys, a background track player that plays independent, looping tracks, and a volume slider that adjusts the volume of both the pads and the background tracks.

-This project has quite a few components, but only one of them controls the state: the main App component.
+This project has quite a few components, but only one of them controls the state: the main DrumMachine component.
 This stores all of the saved data in one place and keeps everything organized and bug-free.
-The App component passes its state through props to all of its children components.
+The DrumMachine component passes its state through props to all of its children components.

 Let's have a look at the drum pads, which is made up of a PadWrap component and contains nine Pad components; one for each drum pad.
 PadWrap uses an array containing the audio and properties of each pad (PadArr) and maps them to individual Pad components, which are then returned.
-It also passes the event handler from App:
+It also passes the event handler from DrumMachine:
 ```
 function PadWrap(props) {
   const pads = padsArr.map((item) => (